MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/commerce-chat-overview.md

 # required metadata

 title: Commerce Chat for online shoppers
-description: This article provides an overview of the Commerce chat features available for online shoppers when Microsoft Dynamics 365 Omnichannel for Customer Service and Microsoft Power Virtual Agents are integrated with Microsoft Dynamics 365 Commerce e-commerce websites.
+description: This article provides an overview of the Commerce chat features available for online shoppers when the Microsoft Dynamics 365 Omnichannel for Customer Service and Microsoft Power Virtual Agents applications are integrated with Microsoft Dynamics 365 Commerce e-commerce sites.
 author: gvrmohanreddy
-ms.date: 10/12/2022
+ms.date: 10/13/2022
 ms.topic: overview
 audience: Application User, Developer, IT Pro ms.reviewer: v-chgriffin